Primary page content

 Working during your studies

 You may wish to find part-time work during your studies.
-If you have a Tier 4 student Visa, you will only be able to work a limited number of hours per week during official term time.
+If you have a Student Visa, you will only be able to work a limited number of hours per week during official term time.
 This can be 20 hours a week (if you are studying a degree level course) or 10 hours per week (if you are studying below degree level, for example on one of our International Foundation Certificate programmes).
-Some international students apply to become a Goldsmiths Student Ambassador, where you could work part time in departments across the university.
+Some international students apply to become a Goldsmiths Student Ambassador and work part-time in departments across the university.

 You can find out more through the Immigration Advisory Service, who offer a series of dedicated visa drop-in sessions during the year.
 If you have any further questions please contact firstname.lastname@example.org.
 The Careers Service will also be able to advise you.